Osimhen, Musa, Umar make Nigeria squad for Benin and Lesotho Afcon qualifying games | Goal.com

 The Super Eagles will slug it out against the Squirrels at Stade Charles de Gaulle in Porto Novo on March 27 before facing the Crocodiles three days later at Teslim Balogun Stadium, Lagos.

-Osimhen suffered a head injury during Napoli game against Atalanta in February and only recently returned to action.
+Osimhen suffered head trauma during Napoli game against Atalanta in February and only recently returned to action.

 The centre-forward has bagged four goals in the qualifiers and featured for Nigeria in their outing against Sierra Leone in November, where he suffered a shoulder injury that forced him to return early to Napoli.